Immersion baptism: Armenian Baptists

 Baptism by partial immersion, a mode of baptism that, according to the Oxford Dictionary of the Christian Church is still found in the Eastern Church, is also the form presented in the Key of Truth, the text described as the manual of the old Armenian Baptists, which lays down that the person to be baptized "shall come on his knees into the midst of the water" and there make a profession of faith to "the elect one", who "instantly takes the water into his hands, and ... shall directly or indirectly empty out the water over the head".

 Saint Thomas Christians

-The Syro Malabar Catholic sect of the Saint Thomas Christians, who trace their origin to Thomas the Apostle, have always practised pouring rather than any form of immersion.
+The Saint Thomas Christians, who trace their origin to Thomas the Apostle, used to practise immersion baptism in baptismal font.
+Presently, pouring is also practiced in Syro-Malabar Church along with immersion.

-However the Malankara Church follows child immersion baptism in Baptismal font.